-A no-nonsense public servant for more than 40 years, Senator Panfilo M. Lacson has compiled a solid record against wrongdoing, in line with his personal credo: What is right must be kept right; what is wrong must be set right.
+A no-nonsense public servant for more than 40 years, Senator Panfilo Morena Lacson has compiled a solid record against wrongdoing, in line with his personal credo: What is right must be kept right; what is wrong must be set right.

-Lacson’s most significant Senate expose involved the Priority Development Assistance Fund (pork barrel).
+Lacson’s most significant Senate expose to date involved the Priority Development Assistance Fund (pork barrel).
 Ten years before the multibillion-peso scam involving Janet Lim-Napoles surfaced, Lacson detailed in a March 2003 privilege speech the temptations for officials to pocket taxpayers’ money.

 He had his PhP200-million-a-year PDAF allocations returned to the National Treasury, saving government PhP2.4 billion in 12 years.

-From 2001 to 2013, Lacson authored, sponsored or co-authored key measures including:
+During the 12th to 15th Congresses from 2001 to 2013, Lacson authored, sponsored or co-authored key measures including:

 * Anti-Money Laundering Act (RA 9160 as amended by Republic Act 9194)

 * Comprehensive Dangerous Drugs Act of 2002 (RA 9165)

 * Anti-Red Tape Act of 2007 (RA 9485)